LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: MCS-350 Data Curation

 \subsection{Data Overview}

-The combined data covers over 350 languages from a diverse pool of language families.
+\texttt{MCS-350} covers over 350 languages from a diverse pool of language families.
 In Table \ref{tab:langfamily}, we share the number of languages and the number of sentences in each language family in the dataset.
-The data is roughly evenly split between stories from the large Niger-Congo and Indo-European language families, with a sizeable minority in other language families like Nilo-Saharan, Sino-Tibetan, Austronesian, Dravidian, Creole, etc. An exhaustive list of all ISO codes and language variety-specific codes used for language identification and machine translation tasks is available on our GitHub repository.
+The data is roughly evenly split between stories from the large Niger-Congo and Indo-European language families, with a sizeable minority in other language families like Nilo-Saharan, Sino-Tibetan, Austronesian, Dravidian, Creole, etc. About 70\% of the dataset's languages use the Latin script or its extended variants with diacritics.
+However, the data is still quite typographically rich, and stories with non-Latin scripts are in abundance, enumerated in Table \ref{tab:writing-system}.